ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-A member may appeal to the Association in general meeting against a resolution of the Committee under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect.
+A member may appeal to the Association in general meeting against a resolution of the Committee under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the Secretary a notice to that effect.
 #.
 The notice may, but need not, be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal.
 #.
-On receipt of a notice from a member under subclause (1), the secretary must notify the Committee, which is to convene a general meeting of the Association to be held within 28 days after the date on which the secretary received the notice.
+On receipt of a notice from a member under subclause (1), the Secretary must notify the Committee, which is to convene a general meeting of the Association to be held within 28 days after the date on which the Secretary received the notice.
 #.
 At a general meeting of the Association convened under subclause (3):

    #. no business other than the question of the appeal is to be transacted, and